mertakcin/Scrapy-BestSellerBooks-in-Kitapyurdu/README.md

   * You might need to install Scrapy Framework to your conda environment.
 To do that, check out the documentation(https://docs.scrapy.org/en/latest/intro/install.html)

-You need to write `scrapy crawl books` to run the code.
+You need to write `scrapy crawl books`in terminal (make sure that you are in the directory that project exists) to run the code.
 * "books" represents the name of the spider.

 + book_spider.py = This script will create a txt file that contains the info of 60 best seller books in "kitapyurdu.com"